Join over 1,000 UK businesses who have already had Fire Protection installed by Ark Fire Protection.

 Fire typically spreads from one item to the next, which some PFP products attempt to tackle, and then from room to room, which things like intumescent materials try and prevent.
 Regardless of the approach taken, PFP’s fundamental objective is to limit or stop the spread of fire.

 So, what is Passive fire protection?
-Passive fire protection is a series of measures designed to promote fire safety in various buildings.
+Passive fire protection in buildings is a series of measures designed to promote the protection from fire in various structures.
 It aims to help slow the spread of fire or contain flames by installing fire-resistant walls, floors and doors.
 By cordoning off building sections, the potential damage caused by a fire is limited.
 It is also a useful way to give occupants more time to evacuate a building if there is a fire safely.

 When trying to understand why passive fire stopping is important, it helps to know how it works.
 By using passive fire protection materials that can withstand high temperatures, the structural integrity of the building is greatly enhanced.
 Structures will take longer to collapse with passive fire protection measures installed, and other issues like fire or smoke spread are also limited.